Boosting Workplace Morale With Murals: The Power of Art

 Hallways and lobbies

-Hallways and lobbies are ideal spots for murals.
-As people walk by, the artwork catches their eye and sparks interest.
-It gives them something enjoyable to look at, lifting their mood.
-Lobby murals especially make a great first impression on visitors and clients.
+These are ideal spots.
+As people walk by, the artwork catches the eye and lifts the mood.
+Lobby murals also make a strong first impression on visitors and clients.

 Break rooms